-Presentation of reports, discussions, lectures, and papers on selected topic(s) in biology.
-Prerequisite: BIO 104.
+A capstone course for any Biology major involving presentation of reports, discussions, lectures, and Papers on selected topic(s) in biology.
+Prerequisite: At least 12 credits of Biology including BIO 104.
 (Fall, Spring)

 476 Teaching of Biology in the Secondary School (3)